-Providing products and services to you;
+- providing products and services to you;

 How personal information is collected?

 Wherever there is a legal requirement for us to ask for information about you, we will inform you of the obligation and the consequences of not giving us the requested information.
 For example, in addition to obtaining personal information from you when you acquire a new product or service from us, we will need to obtain certain documentary evidence from you as to your identity.
 Such evidence may include items such as a certified copy of your driver’s licence, passport or birth certificate.
 We may also collect your personal information by using electronic verification services or searching publicly available sources of information such as public registers.

 How do we use and disclose your personal information?